How to choose a VAT scheme for your business

 With the VAT margin scheme, you will pay 16.6% VAT on the difference between the price you paid for an item and the price you sold it for.

-There are some limitations to this scheme, for example, you can only choose to use a margin scheme when you sell second-hand goods, art, antiques and collectors’ items.
+There are some limitations to this scheme.
+For example, you can only choose to use a margin scheme when you sell second-hand goods, art, antiques and collectors’ items.
 There are also specific rules you should follow when selling second-hand cars, horses and ponies, houseboats and caravans.

 Which is the right option for your business?